Vertical acoustics an important asset in healthcare

-In many countries national standards, regulations and guidelines are lacking in the healthcare segment.
-One could therefor say that in many cases building hospitals, elderly care homes and psychiatric wards is the ‘wild west’ regarding acoustics.
+In many countries, national standards, regulations, and guidelines are lacking in the healthcare segment.
+One could therefore say that in many cases building hospitals, elderly care homes, and psychiatric wards is the ‘wild west’ regarding acoustics.
 We are lucky when new buildings are done – because if there is a standard – we can follow it and the demands are often communicated with reverberation time.
 The old buildings are on the other hand rarely suited for the purpose and the activity of today.
 Reverberation time is a good indicator of the acoustics of the room – but it is a challenge when it is the only descriptor.

 A hospital has a complex task to solve and the ‘old thoughts’ about reverberation time and acoustic material on one surface only as the only way to evaluate the room are not enough.

-At Hvidovre Hospital in Denmark a study took place few years ago.
-The research aimed to find out what consequences acoustic treatment would have on staff members – and the scope was to find out if vertical acoustics and then better values on C50/D50 would have any ‘extra’ effect on behavior and attitude.
-Three identical rooms for identical purpose (OR) were treated differently (no treatment, ceiling only, ceiling + wall treatment).
+At Hvidovre Hospital in Denmark, a study took place a few years ago.
+The research aimed to find out what consequences acoustic treatment would have on staff members.
+The scope was to find out if vertical acoustics and then better values on C50/D50 would have any ‘extra’ effect on behavior and attitude.
+Three identical rooms for an identical purpose (OR) were treated differently. either no treatment, with an absorbing ceiling only or an absorbing ceiling and wall treatment.
 The study was designed as a blind study.

-We need more research to learn about what is important for both staff members and patients in healthcare facilities but this study really shows that evaluating more descriptors than reverberation time can be valuable.
-The numbers on reverberation time nearly didn’t change between the rooms with ceiling only and ceiling + wall panels, but D50 improved almost 25%!
+We need more research to learn about what is important for both staff members and patients in healthcare facilities.
+This study really shows that evaluating more descriptors than reverberation time can be valuable.
+The numbers on reverberation time nearly didn’t change between the rooms with ceiling only and ceiling + wall panels, but D50 improved by almost 25%!
 The subjective response from the staff in this case maybe explains more than the obvious objective room acoustic improvement.
 (Read an interview with staff members from another hospital here).